michelou/dotty-examples/CDS.md

     <a href="http://dotty.epfl.ch/"><img src="https://www.cakesolutions.net/hubfs/dotty.png" width="120"/></a>
   </td>
   <td style="border:0;padding:0;vertical-align:text-top;">
     This page presents findings from my experiments with <a href="https://docs.oracle.com/javase/8/docs/technotes/guides/vm/class-data-sharing.html">Java class data sharing</a> (CDS) and <a href="http://dotty.epfl.ch/">Dotty</a> on the Windows platform.
-CDS helps reduce the startup time for Java applications, in particular smaller applications, as well as reduce memory footprint.
+CDS helps reduce the startup time for Java applications as well as reduce their memory footprint.
   </td>
   </tr>
 </table>